Program Support

 • Oversee award budgets to make sure you’re fiscally compliant

-• Manage procurement activity so you have what you need to work
+• Manage procurement activities so you have what you need to work

-• Advise on how to best use the space you work in and deploy your team
+• Advise on best use the space you work in and deploy your team

-• Recruit and hire highly-skilled medical, research and administrative staff
+• Recruit/hire highly-skilled medical, research and administrative staff

-• Obtaining work permits and visas for expatriates and their dependents
+• Obtaining work permits/visas for expats and their dependents

 • Procure equipment and other study-related needs